 Amusement Park Worker

-There are several positions that hotels may hire a 16 year old for - especially during the busy season.
+There are several positions that hotels may hire a 16-year-old for - especially during the busy season.
 In warm locations, the busy season may be summer but at ski resorts, this could be in winter.
 Bellboy or front desk worker are common positions that may be available in both areas.
 The hotel restaurant or gift shop may also have several positions open.

 Many hotels say you have to be 18 years old but if you inquire with the manager, you may find out that there are indeed positions for which you qualify.
 Check with the hotel well before the busy season starts to get an application and gauge availability of positions.

 Do you know how to swim and rescue others?
 You may be able to put this to use to get certified as a lifeguard during the summer.
-You will have to deal with rambunctious kids and be able to assert you authority to maintain control of the situation at the pool.
+You will have to deal with rambunctious kids and be able to assert your authority to maintain control of the situation at the pool.
 This is usually a seasonal job; however, if you find a job at an indoor pool or in a temperate climate, the job may be year round.

 You may be able to offer your services to neighbors in the winter to assist with snow removal directly.
 Or, contact local snow removal services to see if they are hiring; the advantage of working with a service is you don't have to market your services.